Listen to the audio version of this article:

-Even though marketing automation platforms have become much more affordable and automated emails get more than twice as many click-throughs as regular emails, it’s worth knowing why marketing automation tools are worth the cost.
+Even though marketing automation tools have become much more affordable and automated communication tops in terms of engagement rate, it’s worth knowing why marketing automation tools are worth the cost.

 The chart below shows the top benefits of marketing automation as ranked by marketers who took part in the Email Marketing and Marketing Automation Excellence 2018 study.

 Based on the study results, we can see that the top three advantages are that marketing automation helps you 1) save time, 2) generate more leads, and 3) increase your revenue.

 But how does marketing automation help you achieve these goals exactly?